rapid-d9t/rapid-cds-parser/README.md

 ### src/parser/

-Implementation of a cds languages parser with lalrpop
+Implementation of a cds languages parser with lalrpop.

 ### src/ir/

-Implementation of **i**ntermediate **r**epresentation generation from the AST parser produces
+Implementation of **i**ntermediate **r**epresentation generation from the AST parser produces.

 ### src/lib.rs

 The Rust library's main module.

+### tests/

+Implementation of library's integration tests.

 ### target/